Contact Us for a Free Consultation (818) 781-1570

 In other cases, there may be a bona fide issue as to the defendant's identity.
 In a country of hundreds of millions of individuals, it does happen, though it is rare, that an arrestee might seemingly match the physical characteristics.

-Speeding up Extradition Process
+Speeding up the Extradition Process

 This means that the defendant will remain in federal law enforcement custody until they are transported to the jurisdiction in which the charges have been filed to be arraigned before a federal judge.